RVKIonesi/tour-timisoara/README.md

 1. Clear and concise information shown on multiple devices for tourists.

-2. Briefly introduce the potential tour guides.
+2. Briefly introduce the city and potential tour guides.

 3. Allows questions to be asked using a questionaire form.

-4. Provides tour booking service and map of the city in webpage.
+4. Provides tour booking service and map of the city on contact page.

 ## User stories